Sceptr3sec/Masters-Degree-Assignments/README.md

-# Master's Degree Assignments (Software Engineering)
+# Master's Degree Assignments (Software Engineering Specialization)

 This repository contains selected assignments, projects, and labs completed as part of my Master's in Computer Science with a specialization in Software Engineering.